 Cultured Finger Foods

-Many people are attempting to consume cultured foods every chance they get, including in between meals.
+Many people are attempting to add cultured foods to their family's diet.
 Two of the biggest challenges to this goal are getting your children to eat them and eating them on the go.

-For these two little pickles (pun intended) you might want to consider the following cultured finger foods:
+For these two little pickles (pun intended) consider the following cultured finger foods:

 Salty, crunchy, buttery, and delicious; sourdough crackers will become a staple in your finger food repertoire.
-Children love them and when made from a sourdough starter they are a better option than a box of chemical-laden commercially produced crackers.
+Children love them, and when made from a sourdough starter they are a great snack option.
+Try these amazing cracker recipes:

 Lacto-fermented carrot sticks are one of the easiest ferments to make.
 Simply cut whole carrots into long sticks, place in jars, add seasonings, and cover in a brine.
-Try these lacto-fermented dilly carrot sticks or these cultured curry carrot sticks.
+Try various flavors, or let the kids choose their favorites:

 With their long, thin shape and protein-heavy nature, lacto-fermented green beans make a tangy and delicious addition to your collection of cultured finger foods.